Motuihe (Island) campsite

 Boat access only.

 Motuihe is also accessible by experienced kayakers.
 It takes approximately two and a half hours to kayak to Wharf Bay.
-Kayaks can be rented from Fergs Kayaks.
-Visit their website or phone +64 9 529 2230.
+Kayaks can be rented from Fergs Kayaks, phone +64 9 529 2230.

 Directions to campground